You'll Be Fine

 My eyelids are always heavy.

-I only smile with you.
+I only smile because of you.

 You don’t know me, you only know the me who knows you.